PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/commands/PSFramework/Stop-PSFFunction.md

 ```

 ### -AlwaysWarning
-Ensures the command always writes a warning, no matter what.
+Ensures the command always writes a visible warning, no matter what.
 by default, when -EnableException is set to $true it will hide the warning instead.
 You can enable this to always be on for your module by setting the feature flag: PSFramework.Stop-PSFFunction.ShowWarning
 For more information on feature flags, see "Get-Help Set-PSFFeature -Detailed"
+Note: When changing the level of the message using the -Level parameter, this applies to the new level as well.

 ```yaml
 Type: SwitchParameter